Devon County Council: Administration

 Devon County Council was established in 1889 under the Local Government Act 1888, which created elected county councils to take over the administrative functions previously performed by unelected magistrates at the quarter sessions.
 Three boroughs within the geographical county of Devon were excluded from the county council's authority: Devonport, Exeter, and Plymouth, which were each considered large enough for their existing councils to take on county-level functions.
 They were therefore made county boroughs.
 The county council was elected by and provided services to the remainder of Devon outside those three boroughs, an area termed the administrative county.

 The old courthouse and county council offices within Rougemont Castle: County Council's headquarters until 1964.

 The first county council elections were held on 16 January 1889, and the council formally came into being on 1 April 1889.
 On that day it held its first official meeting in the courthouse at Rougemont Castle (also known as Exeter Castle), which had been the meeting place of the quarter sessions which preceded the county council.
 Charles Hepburn-Stuart-Forbes-Trefusis, 20th Baron Clinton, a Conservative peer, was the first chairman of the council.
 He had been the chairman of the Devon quarter sessions since 1863 and was also the Lord Lieutenant of Devon.

 The council's budget in its first year was £50,000.
 In 1907, women became eligible for election and the first female councillor was elected in 1931.

 Stonehouse was removed from the administrative county in 1914 when it and Devonport were absorbed into the county borough of Plymouth.
 Torbay was created as a new county borough in 1968, removing it from the administrative county.

 In 1971, Devon County Council signed a twinning charter with the Conseil General of Calvados to develop links with the French department of Calvados.

 The council was significantly reformed in 1974 under the Local Government Act 1972.
 Exeter, Torbay and Plymouth were brought within the area controlled by the county council, which was reclassified as a non-metropolitan county.
-The lower of local government was reorganised at the same time.
+The lower tier of local government was reorganised at the same time.
 It had previously comprised numerous boroughs, urban districts and rural districts; after 1974 there were ten non-metropolitan districts in the county.
 Torbay and Plymouth subsequently regained their independence from the county council in 1998 when their councils took over county council functions, making them unitary authorities.

+Between 2007 and 2010, plans were prepared for reorganising local government in Devon.
+Legislation was passed early in 2010 for making Exeter a unitary authority.
+However, following the 2010 general election the new government announced in May 2010 that the reorganisation would be stopped.

 Since 2025 the county council has been a member of the Devon and Torbay Combined County Authority.

+In July 2026, the government announced its decision to abolish the county council in 2028 as part of upcoming structural changes to local government in England.
+Four unitary authorities are proposed to cover Devon instead.